hagiosolat/jolly_podcast/README.md

 ### Improvement with more time
 - The loading states of the images and preferrably implement a shimmer loading effect.
 - Feedbacks from the button interactions on the audio player screen.
 Probably, put some animation.
+- To persist and track each podcast last position when the user leaves the audio player screen or the application; such that the user can continue listening from where it was stopped.